 During a crawl, LinkStorm gathers:

-Indexability & Canonical Status โ Determines whether a page is indexed, non-indexable, or non-canonical.
+Indexability & Canonical Status β Determines whether a page is indexable and canonical.

 Next Steps